ryanrolds/blog/content/posts/basic_rss_feed.md

 <meta name="twitter:card" content="summary_large_image">
 ```

 The above is rendered into this HTML document's `head` element using Go's `text/template` package.
 More on the Go's templating packages later.
 Rather than letting the social media providers guess at the key details of the post, we clearly define the values with meta tags.
-Now, when posting to Twitter, Facebook, or LinkedIn, the post will automatically contain the correct title, description, images (coming soon), and URI.
+Now, when posting to Twitter, Facebook, or LinkedIn, the post will automatically contain the correct title, description, images (coming soon), and URI in the preview.

 ## Newsletters